Trump's 'Disloyalty' Claim About Jewish Democrats Shows He Doesn't Get How They Vote

 Under pressure

-Tlaib and Omar were initially denied entry into Israel for a planned trip earlier this month, because of their support for boycotts of the country.
+Tlaib and Omar were initially denied entry into Israel for a planned trip earlier this month because of their support for boycotts of the country.
 The decision from Israel came after Trump urged it.
-He all but taunted Israel, saying on it "would show great weakness" if Israel let the two American congresswomen in.
+He all but taunted Israel, saying it "would show great weakness" if Israel let the two American congresswomen in.

 Israel relented and said it would allow Tlaib entry to see her grandmother on the West Bank, as long as she didn't voice support for boycotts on her trip.
 Tlaib decided she would not go and called the conditions "oppressive."